tethysplatform/tethys/docs/tutorials/bokeh.rst

 * Handler functions using Bokeh Widgets
 * Handler functions using Param and Panel

-Create a and install a new Tethys app named bokeh_tutorial.
+Create and install a new Tethys app named bokeh_tutorial.

 ::